-All tender processes shall be undertaken via Procurement utilising the Trusts E-Tendering system.
-Where an alternative tender process is considered appropriate this must be approved by Procurement and the tender process below must still be followed with the exception that tenders may be receipted and acknowledged by a third party but must not be opened without following the process in 8.4.3 below.
+All tender processes shall be undertaken via the Procurement team utilising the Trusts E-Tendering system.
+Where an alternative tender process is considered this must be approved by the Chief Financial Officer and the tender process below must still be followed with the exception that tenders may be receipted and acknowledged by a third party but must be opened in line with the process in 8.4.3 below.